threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/custom_actions.md

 ### 2.5 Define `get_ongoing_commands()`

 This is where most of any action's logic is handled.
 This action gets call on every `communicate()` call.
-We'll use it to evaluate the current state of the Replicant and update the state if needed.
+We'll use it to evaluate the current state of the Wheelchair Replicant and update the state if needed.

 First, we'll call `super()`, which, because this is a subclass of `ArmMotion`, will check for collisions: